- About NCAS & UCN

 What can be done?
 While some diplomatic, governmental, and non-governmental initiatives have been recently undertaken to work on genocide prevention, there has less academic focus on this issue.
 CGHR’s UNESCO Chair in Genocide Prevention seeks fill this gap by undertaking research, scholarship, education, and outreach on this topic.
 In doing so, it combines a rigorous academic approach with an effort to seek engagement between scholars and practitioners.

 The UNESCO Chair in Genocide Prevention builds on a tradition of genocide studies at Rutgers.
-Raphael Lemkin, the scholar/activist who coined the term genocide and worked tirelessly for its criminalization in international law, taught at Rutgers-Newark in the 1950s, creating a tradition of interest in genocide, conflict resolution.
+Raphael Lemkin, the scholar/activist who coined the term genocide and worked tirelessly for its criminalization in international law, taught at Rutgers-Newark in the mid-1950s, creating a tradition of interest in genocide, conflict resolution.
 Other Rutgers professors subsequently undertook research and advocacy on genocide and genocide prevention.
 And, in 2007, Rutgers established the Center for the Study of Genocide and Human Rights.
 In partnership with UNESCO, the UNESCO Chair in Genocide Prevention, launched in 2013, builds upon this academic tradition at Rutgers of engaged scholarship and grappling with genocide.
 As part of its UNESCO Chair and on-going Raphael Lemkin Project, CGHR is celebrating the "Year of Lemkin" from 2015-16 in honor of the year he taught at Rutgers.

 Centers for Global Advancement and International Affairs, New Brunswick